Crazycat1245/color/README.rst

 ~~~~~~~~~~~~

 Color comparison is a vast subject.
 However, it might seem quite straightforward for
-you. ``Colour`` uses a configurable default way of comparing color that might suit
+you. ``Color`` uses a configurable default way of comparing color that might suit
 your needs::

     >>> Color("red") == Color("#f00") == Color("blue", hue=0)